This blog post is all about the best Emily Henry books to read.

 If interested in keeping up with my reading this year, follow me on Goodreads here.

-You can find the reviews and rankings of every book written by Emily Henry below:
+You can find the reviews and rankings of the best Emily Henry books below:

 1. Happy Place by Emily Henry